Caportabow/modya-bot/README.md

 # Modya - Your Efficient Chat Assistant

 **Modya** is a versatile and efficient assistant for Telegram chats.
 I created this bot because the alternatives I tried no longer met my expectations.
+List of commands and functions can be found <a href="https://teletype.in/@caportabow/ModyaTheBot">here</a>.

 ## Features